Alex Galchenyuk: Colorado Avalanche

-As a free agent at the conclusion of his contract with the Coyotes, Galchenyuk remained un-signed over the summer and for the second consecutive year accepted a professional tryout invitation to join the Stanley Cup winning, Colorado Avalanche training camp on September 20, 2022.
-Galchenyuk remained with the Avalanche through training camp before he was injured in his debut pre-season game, resulting in his release from his tryout on September 29.
+As a free agent at the conclusion of his contract with the Coyotes, Galchenyuk remained unsigned over the summer and for the second consecutive year accepted a PTO invitation to join the Colorado Avalanche's training camp on September 20, 2022.
+Galchenyuk remained with the Avalanche through training camp before he was injured in his debut preseason game, resulting in his release from his tryout on September 29.

 In recovering from his injury and remaining within the Avalanche organization, Galchenyuk was signed to a AHL contract to begin his 2022–23 season with affiliate, the Colorado Eagles, on November 10, 2022.
 In recording 7 points through 7 games with the Eagles, Galchenyuk was then signed to a one-year, two-way $750,000 contract with the Avalanche for the remainder of the season on November 28, 2022.
-In joining the Avalanche, Galchenyuk made his debut on the road the following day in a 5-0 shutout defeat to the Winnipeg Jets.
+In joining the Avalanche, Galchenyuk made his debut on the road the following day in a 5–0 shutout defeat to the Winnipeg Jets.
 After going scoreless through four games with the Avalanche, Galchenyuk was placed on waivers and returned to the Eagles upon clearing on December 6, 2022.

+Third tenure with Arizona, arrest

+On June 24, 2023, the Avalanche traded Galchenyuk - a pending unrestricted free agent - to the Nashville Predators in exchange for Ryan Johansen.
+The Predators did not sign Galchenyuk, making him an unrestricted free agent.
+On July 1, 2023, he signed a one-year, two-way contract to return to the Coyotes organization.

+On July 13, Galchenyuk was placed on unconditional waivers by the Coyotes for the purpose of terminating his contract.
+The team refused to further comment on the matter, and an investigation was conducted by the National Hockey League Players' Association (NHLPA).
+It was later revealed that Galchenyuk had been arrested on July 9 on multiple charges, including hit and run, disorderly conduct, failure to obey, and resisting arrest.
+On July 18, Galchenyuk announced he would enter the NHL/NHLPA player assistance program.

+Kontinental Hockey League

+With NHL interest ceased as a free agent, Galchenyuk opted to pursue his professional career abroad by agreeing to a two-year contract with SKA Saint Petersburg of the Kontinental Hockey League (KHL) on August 25, 2023.
+In the 2023–24 season, Galchenyuk matched his previous season totals in registering 16 goals and 42 points through 61 regular season games.
+He helped SKA advance to the second round, collecting 5 points through 9 appearances.

+Opting not to proceed with the second year of his contract with SKA, Galchenyuk was signed by fellow Russian club, Amur Khabarovsk on a one-year deal, on May 17, 2024.